 Minnesota Lawyer Blogs

 Since the 1980s, the amount of time within which prosecutors must charge someone with a criminal sexual conduct offense has increased several times.
-This means that today, allegations about a long-forgotten incident can be made years later.
+This means that today, allegations about a long-forgotten incident can be made years later, which can complicate a defense lawyer’s job.

 In Minnesota, a police officer must have probable cause to search you or arrest you.
 So, arguing over whether probable cause existed is a big deal for criminal defense lawyers in the Land of 10,000 Lakes.